 Molecules that have more than one chiral center bring in another level of complexity.
 It can be quite difficult to draw molecules accurately that have more than one chiral center, and therefore we often turn to a representation that is more stylized than the wedgedash; this is known as the Fischer projection, named after Emil Fischer (1852-1919) who elucidated the structures of sugars (and who also introduced the D/L nomenclature).
 Fischer projections are written as vertical and horizontal lines.
 The carbon backbone is the vertical line, and the other substituents are horizontal.
-We assume that the horizontal bonds are coming out towards you (\downarrow).

-This convention makes it easier to draw and to assign configuration to the chiral centers (this structure is S).
+We assume that the horizontal bonds are coming out towards you (1).
+This convention makes it easier to draw and to assign configuration the chiral centers (this structure S). to look at Fischer projections for a four carbon sugar that has two chiral centers, we see that there can be several possibilities.